yuifan/pexus4_dalvik/vm/mterp/README.txt

 The ultimate goal is to have the build system generate the necessary output files without requiring this separate step, but we're not yet ready to require Python in the build.

+==== Interpreter Control ====

+The central mechanism for interpreter control is the InterpBreak struture that is found in each thread's Thread struct (see vm/Thread.h).
+There is one mandatory field, and two optional fields:

+    subMode - required, describes debug/profile/special operation
+    breakFlags & curHandlerTable - optional, used lower subMode polling costs

+The subMode field is a bitmask which records all currently active special modes of operation.
+For example, when Traceview profiling is active, kSubModeMethodTrace is set.
+This bit informs the interpreter that it must notify the profiling subsystem on each method entry and return.
+There are similar bits for an active debugging session, instruction count profiling, pending thread suspension request, etc.

+To support special subMode operation the simplest mechanism for the interpreter is to poll the subMode field before interpreting each Dalvik bytecode and take any required action.
+In fact, this is precisely what the portable interpreter does.
+The "FINISH" macro expands to include a test of subMode and subsequent call to the "dvmCheckBefore()".

+Per-instruction polling, however, is expensive and subMode operation is relative rare.
+For normal operation we'd like to avoid having to perform any checks unless a special subMode is actually in effect.
+This is where curHandlerTable and breakFlags come in to play.

+The mterp fast interpreter achieves much of its performance advantage over the portable interpreter through its efficient mechanism of transitioning from one Dalvik bytecode to the next.
+Mterp for ARM targets uses a computed-goto mechanism, in which the handler entrypoints are located at the base of the handler table + (opcode * 64).
+Mterp for x86 targets instead uses a jump table of handler entry points indexed by the Dalvik opcode.
+To support efficient handling of special subModes, mterp supports two sets of handler entries (for ARM) or two jump tables (for x86).
+One handler set is optimized for speed and performs no inter-instruction checks (mainHandlerTable in the Thread structure), while the other includes a test of the subMode field (altHandlerTable).

+In normal operation (i.e. subMode == 0), the dedicated register rIBASE (r8 for ARM, edx for x86) holds a mainHandlerTable.
+If we need to switch to a subMode that requires inter-instruction checking, rIBASE is changed to altHandlerTable.
+Note that this change is not immediate.
+What is actually changed is the value of curHandlerTable - which is part of the interpBreak structure.
+Rather than explicitly check for changes, each thread will blindly refresh rIBASE at backward branches, exception throws and returns.

+The breakFlags field tells the interpreter control mechanism whether curHandlerTable should hold the real or alternate handler base.
+If non-zero, we use the altHandlerBase.
+The bits within breakFlags tells dvmCheckBefore which set of subModes need to be checked.

+See dvmCheckBefore() for subMode handling, and dvmEnableSubMode(), dvmDisableSubMode() for switching on and off.